Darwaja/guide-for-beginners/readme.md

 - #### Tooling and community
 These languages have widespread communities on various platforms and have been in use for years to have exhaustive tooling for things such as modules, libraries, compilers/interpreters that are reasonably fast.

+## Licensing
+This document is released under the terms of The Unlicense, all previously released, or non-released versions of this document fall under the terms of The Unlicense license.